 Electronics are sensitive to both heat and cold because they contain materials that expand and contract, liquid crystal displays that can warp, and components that may fail if exposed to extreme temperatures.
 Proper preparation, packing, and transit strategies are essential to ensure they arrive at your new home intact.
 Here is a comprehensive guide to protect your TVs, computers, and gaming consoles in extreme conditions.

-Table: Packing Materials and Temperature Use Cases
+Packing Materials and Temperature Use Cases

 | Packing Material | Best for Heat | Best for Cold | Notes |